 My art reflects a struggle with how to belong in this world.
 My concurrent study of Austrian economics leaves me painfully aware of the world’s addiction to force, violence and governments to solve problems, as well as a reluctance to imagine a world certainly with rules but without rulers.
 As with fairy tales, my continual desire is to reach through my art beyond the realm of which we are conscious, where imagination and connection may lead the way to an era of freedom and love, and leading from within, rather than seeking leadership from without.

-I desire to break out of my comfort zone of the Hermit Artist archetype and the Slave archetype (the latter of which I seemed to have adopted as a young adult or before), to speak my truth regardless of its consequences, and truly be in the world as an equal, and in its embodiment, rather than just its study, to show the world the wonders of being free.
+I desire to break out of my comfort zone of the Hermit Artist archetype and the Slave archetype (the latter of which I seemed to have adopted as a young adult or before), to speak my truth but only when there is an opening, and truly be in the world as an equal, and in its embodiment, rather than just its study, to show the world the wonders of being free.
 For me this can be done only by working and collaborating with others, in equal and mutual exchange, and to challenge others to see their own potential as humans, rather than a relatively grim destiny as mere "citizens".
 I empathize with the suffering we all endure despite the miracles we have created for one another, and I want to bring light to my world through my art, my teaching and in being the best me my heart can muster.